 The Iris Woodmore Mysteries

-Desperate to know the reason behind that fatal jump, Iris’s investigation leads her to Crookham Hall, an ancestral home where hidden secrets lead to murder.
+Desperate to know the reason behind that fatal jump, her investigation leads to Crookham Hall, an ancestral home where secrets and lies lead to murder.

 The Suffragette's Daughter introduces a new sleuth for a new era.